 Getting notice payments right, particularly payments on redundancy, involves considering a variety of sources of obligation to pay redundancy (also referred to as severance or retrenchment) or notice, and making a judgment about what is required in your situation.
-A right to severance pay may arise from the combination of the National Employment Standards, a precedents in the workplace, the employment contract, policies about redundancy or an obligation to give ‘reasonable notice’.
-While the Fair Work Act mandates redundancy entitlements for all employees (including executives and other non-award employees), the extent of the entitlement for non-award employees depends on the employee’s pre-2010 history.
+A right to severance pay may arise from the combination of the National Employment Standards, a modern award, an old state award, precedents in the workplace, the employment contract, policies about redundancy or an obligation to give ‘reasonable notice’.

 When can an employee be terminated without payment of notice?

 Termination without notice, or summary dismissal, is only allowed when the employee is guilty of serious misconduct.
 ‘Serious misconduct’ may include theft, dishonesty, serious breaches of confidentiality obligations or other acts directly against the interest of the employer, violence in the workplace, serious sexual harassment or bullying.

 If you are considering terminating an employee’s employment without notice, you need to ensure that you have conducted a proper investigation, resulting in a sufficiently strong case against the employee, who is given an appropriate level of procedural fairness (eg opportunity to respond, option to have a support person present at interviews).
 If a summary dismissal results in an unfair dismissal or unfair contract claim, you will bear the onus of justifying the termination without notice.

 How can Coleman Greig help you?